oxinabox/oxinabox.github.io/_posts/2020-02-09-whycompositionaljulia.md

 ```

 ### But the package authors can solve this:
-There is no name collision if both names *are* overloaded the from the same namespace.
+There is no name collision if both names overloaded are the from the *same namespace*.

 If both `Foo` and `Bar` are overloading `StatsBase.predict` everything works.